-T T. In 1923, the same year that Bronsted and Lowry proposed their theories, Gilbert Newton Lewis, an American chemist, proposed an even broader definition of acids and bases.
+The Lewis Theory.
+In 1923, the same year that Bronsted and Lowry proposed their theories, Gilbert Newton Lewis, an American chemist, proposed an even broader definition of acids and bases.

-- an acid is an electron pair acceptor, - a base is an electron pair donor.
+- an acid is an electron pair acceptor,

+- a base is an electron pair donor.

-Lewis focused on electron proton transfer.
+Lewis focused on electron but not on proton transfer.
 His definition is more inclusive than the previous, and applies to solutions and reactions which do not even involve hydrogen and hydrogen ions.
 Consider the reaction between ammonia and boron trifluoride: